apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol.md

 ### Configuration

-The following access control related configuration options are present with the [AuthorizationConfiguration] as of Oak 1.0:

-- `getAccessControlManager`
-- `getRestrictionProvider`
+The configuration of the access control management implementation is handled within the [AuthorizationConfiguration], which is used for all authorization related matters.
+This class provides the following two access control related
+methods:

+- `getAccessControlManager`: get a new ac manager instance.
+- `getRestrictionProvider`: get a new instance of the restriction provider.

 #### Configuration Parameters